a6patch/docs/docs/nodes/relay-node-install.md

 sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y
 ```

-3. Enter the following commands, executing them one by one, to add new user
+3. Enter the following commands, executing them one by one, to add new user.
+We recommend using user qredit for consistency.
 ```
 sudo adduser qredit
 sudo usermod -a -G sudo qredit